horga83/shellChatGPT/README.md

     chatgpt.sh -cx "Alice was visiting Bob when John arrived  and"

-### Voice + Chat Completions

-Chat completion with voice as input:

-    chatgpt.sh -ccw

-Chat in portuguese with voice in and voice out (pipe output to voice synthesiser):

-    chatgpt.sh -ccw pt | espeakng -v pt-br

 ### Text Edits

 Use the `edits` endpoint, this option requires two or more prompts,